 Tap Dance can’t run macros, at least in Oryx.
 The UI is just too complicated, for now.

-I’m just getting started with Tap Dance, and I’m sure I have a lot to learn.
-Teach me!
-Please make something and then ping contact@zsa.io with your layout to show what you’ve created.
+If you have a clever use for Tap Dance, show me!
+Please make something and then ping contact@zsa.io with your layout.
 I’d love to feature your work in an upcoming newsletter!

 Erez Zukerman is the CEO and Co-Founder of ZSA Technology Labs.